Hatamoto Meaning: The Samurai Retainers of Feudal Japan

 Q: What does Hatamoto mean in Japanese?

-Hatamoto meaning is under the banner in Japanese.
+Hatamoto is under the banner in Japanese.
 It refers to samurai who served directly under the shogun during the Edo period, holding elite status and trusted roles in both military and administration.

 Q2: Can I call anyone my hatamoto?